 All of you know I’m a fan of whole grain flours.
 I don’t always branch out much into spelt, barley and other seldom used ones.
 Celine and Tamasin have written the perfect book to explore different kinds of grain flours.

-I only made 3 recipes but that’s because we kept eating and eating the tasty results and I have to slow down on the sweets a little for now.
-However Whole Grain Baking will be on my kitchen counter so I can grab it when the baking mood hits.
+I only made 3 recipes, but that’s because we kept eating the tasty results and I have to slow down on the sweets a little for now.
+However, Whole Grain Baking will be on my kitchen counter so I can grab it when the baking mood hits.
 There must be dozens of other recipes I have on my list to bake from this awesome book!

 One of my very favorite things was that the shortbread and scones were made in the food processor.
 It made short work of the mixing and there was less clean up afterwards.